Byungjin-Kim/web-sprint-challenge-intro-to-react/README.md

 ## Stretch Interview Questions

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+* React is an open-source JavaScript library developed by Meta.
+React creates composable user interfaces with reusable components that react to data changes.
+It solves problems are poor handling and slow data response of JS.
+Therefore, it is possible to perform fast on dynamic modern webs with frequent re-rendering.

 1. Describe component state.
+* Component is minimal units that make up apps made up of React.
+The component is a function that receives data (using props) and outputs a DOM node according to the View (using state) state.
 1. Describe props.
+* Props (properties) is used to pass values to components.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+* The incidental effects that should be asynchronously processed after the React component is rendered on the screen are called side effects.